 4. Finally take a clean lint free cloth and wipe.
 Then you are ready to weld.
 If the weld has to absolutely spotless then you can follow your scratch brush clean with Scotchbrite.

 Wire Brush Tips For Aluminum

-- You may need several widths of scratch brushes.
+6. You may need different widths of scratch brushes.
 For example a narrow brush to get into the small corner space of a fillet weld.

-- Choose a brush length according to the size of your hands.
+7. Choose a brush length to fit the size of your hands.
 A brush that fits your hands is much easier for you to use.

 Finding The Best Wire Brush for Aluminum

 Now you know what type of brush you need and when to use it, you need now to source a good quality brush.